 - Best practices for cybersecurity and organizational security

 - Deeper penetration test and vulnerability scan

 This is the result of seeing more Distribute Denial of Service (DDoS), cryptographic ransomware, phishing, and business email attacks.
 These and other attacks have over the last few years become more varied, sophisticated and therefore more successful, it is more important than ever for security professionals to accurately identify these threats and act decisively.
-Resolution of a threat or attack depends on quick identification of the threat type and the rapid deployment of the most effective solution.
+The resolution of a threat or attack depends on quick identification of the threat type and the rapid deployment of the most effective solution.

 Cyber Security for what?